'Ancient Apocalypse' Netflix series unfounded, experts say – DW – 12/08/2022

 He addressed several of Hancock's claims: First, that key evidence might have disappeared underwater.

-That, Dibble says, could easily be debunked, "because there's a lot of underwater archeology.
+That, Dibble says, could easily be debunked, "because there's a lot of underwater archaeology.
 We have a good understanding of what's going on underwater."

 Off the Egyptian coast, archaeologists have excavated the ancient port of Pharos, famous for its monumental lighthouse.